Janeyin600/WaterBot/README.md

 The "quiet" entry is for you to decide whether a detailed input file for each water model will be printed out (quiet = no), which contains the cumulative results after each iteration, so that you can check the convergence of each property.
-Otherwise, only the summary file which contains the final resutls after all iterations will be generated.
+Otherwise, only the summary file which contains the final resutls after all iterations will be generated (quiet = yes).

 A water score is an arbitrary measurement which reflects the deviation of the computed properties from the experimental data for a given water model.
 A higher score means smaller deviations.
 The score for TIP3P water is about 16 (sometimes depends on how long